vehicle-lang/tutorial/chapter-4/exercises/README.md

 Two things make this harder than Fashion MNIST.
-There is **no data set**, so there is no task loss to hold the network to its job (`ALPHA = 0`), and with a single property that is fatal: training N_{1,8} on Property 3 alone makes the property hold after one epoch by producing a network that *never* advises clear-of-conflict anywhere.
-And the ten properties are stated with a guarded implication `i != j => ...` that Vehicle 0.28.0 compiles to a constant loss, so the training specification has to state `minimalScore` non-strictly without the guard, as `fmnist-robustness.vcl` does for the same reason.
+There is **no data set**, so there is no task loss to hold the network to its job (`ALPHA = 0`), and with a single property that is fatal: training N_{1,8} on Property 3 alone makes the property hold after one epoch by producing a network that *never* advises clear-of-conflict anywhere: the degenerate solution the chapter's objective section warns about, with no task term to rule it out.
+And the ten properties are stated with a guarded implication `i != j => ...` that the loss compiler turns into a constant loss, so the training specification has to state `minimalScore` non-strictly without the guard, as `fmnist-robustness.vcl` does for the same reason.

 The hint that makes it work: split the specification into ten one-property files and train on them **one property per epoch, repeatedly**, so that the properties counterbalance each